 I had that same feeling of dread again.
 None of us wanted anything to do with it, and we watched the car drive away with Scotty inside.

 Many months later, Scotty was playing too rough one day, squishing my sister Kim behind a screen door on a friend’s porch.
 Kim yelled at him to stop and fought back the best she could, but it was too much for her and she began to cry.

 I felt like shit, but stood there doing nothing until Dad’s voice rang inside my head: “Protect your sister!”
 I got mad and told Scotty to knock it off.
 He didn’t listen to me.
 I yelled at him again and he seemed to get pissed off at me for ruining his fun.

-Scotty had two older brothers, Alan and Mike.
-Alan, the second oldest, was always picking on Scotty, beating on him and making him cry.
-I thought Alan was a cruel kid.
-Maybe this was how Scotty learned it.
+Scotty had two older brothers, Dan and Mick.
+Dan, the second oldest, was always picking on Scotty, beating on him and making him cry.
+I thought Dan was a cruel kid.
+Maybe this was how Scotty learned cruelty.
 He must have decided to pick on someone weaker than him.
 I knew that it was wrong to pick on someone else weaker than you, no matter your reason.

-The next thing I knew, I was wiping the grass off my jeans, and Scotty was walking away crying and saying how he was going to get his brother Allan after me.
-I was a bit worried about that, but fortunately Allan never showed up to take revenge.
+The next thing I knew, I was wiping the grass off my jeans, and Scotty was walking away crying and saying how he was going to get his brother after me.
+I was a bit worried about that, but fortunately Dan never showed up to take revenge.

 After all that time of following Scotty around – this smelly, adventurous little kid – I had done something good on my own.
 I don’t think I played with Scotty much for quite a while after our fight, but Kim and Dad were happy with me.